strangedev/xkcd-term/README.md

     	maximum number of feed items to output (default 10) -o string
     	controls the output format.
-Choose: 'human', 'json', 'yaml', 'xml' (default "human")
+Choose: 'human', 'json', 'yaml', 'xml' (default "human") -s string
+    	selects key to output.
+For use only with 'select' output format.
+Choose: 'Title', 'URL', 'ImageURL', 'ImageAltText' (default "ImageURL")
 ```

 **Example**: Open the latest xkcd in your default browser